What the WooRank Score Is

 - Quality: Does your website provide a good user experience for human visitors?

-This analysis is presented on a 100-point scale (or letter grade if it's an internal page Review).
+This analysis is presented on a 100-point scale.

 A website’s score is a measure of how ready a website is to start promoting by a digital marketing campaign.
 It’s also a measure of how readable, accessible and/or usable a website is compared to another website.